How Does Stress Affect The Body: Symptoms And Solutions

 • Insomnia

-And these are just a few of the symptoms that you may experience.
-If you suffer from chronic stress, the symptoms above can start to turn into more serious health consequences.
+If you live with chronic stress, the symptoms above can start to turn into more serious health consequences.

-Chronic stress can lead to health problems such as heart disease, high blood pressure, gastrointestinal problems, heart attack, and strokes, among others.
+Chronic stress can lead to health problems such as heart disease, high blood pressure, gastrointestinal problems such as irritable bowel syndrome and inflammatory bowel disease, heart attack, and strokes, among others.
 These are clear indicators that allowing chronic stress to continue in your life can be detrimental to your physical health and well-being.

-Stress also impacts your mental health and wellness.
-It can lead to you experiencing many different negatives and difficult emotions such as sadness, anger, frustration, and fear.
+Intense stress also impacts your mental health and wellness.
+It can lead to you experiencing many different negative and difficult emotions such as sadness, anger, frustration, and fear.

 Some of the mental health symptoms that you may notice in your life from stress include: